jtmerritt/BeSocial/README.md

  - https://developer.android.com/training/material/theme.html

 ***Bug List***
+- Random other contacts are getting added to the Misses You Group
 - not entering a number in the wordcount dialog of the event entry fragment, hitting OK, causes crash
 - crashing when contact notes are updated
 - Is it a problem that the method that creates the master contact list for the update, is also